-The Same Issues are Covered in Both Proceedings
+Same Issues are Covered in Both Legal Separation and Divorce

-Both legal separations and divorces address division of marital debts and assets, custody and support arrangements for minor children, and other key issues that require a lot of time and money to resolve.
+Both legal separations and divorces address division of marital debts and assets, custody and parenting, alimony, child support, and other key issues that require a lot of time and money to resolve.
 Just as with a divorce, the alternative approaches to litigation — mediation and collaborative law — are available to you and your spouse for a separation.
 If you and your spouse cannot agree on something important, the default is litigation, just as with divorcing couples.
 Finally, if you end up divorcing after the separation, you essentially have to go through parts of the same process twice.